bearums/Alpinist-keyboard-generator/Alpinist/README.md

 - improve screw hole positions, do not put holes so close to case walls
 - put fillet parameters in config
-- add top surface for leds, encoder
+- make top surface for controllerbox flush with fillets : draw shape and extrude
-    - make fillets to avoid controller box